grandma lee's party rolls

 Vallejo, CA

-I thought for months now about what was the first recipe I would share.
+I thought for months about what the first recipe I would share would be.
 It had to be the right one to honor my mom.
-This was my mother's best recipe and we love it beyond description.
-Not that we can make it as well!
-Soft, tender, high and luscious.
+This was my mother's best recipe and we love it beyond description, now that we can make it as well!
+These rolls are soft, tender, high, and luscious.
 It is worth the overnight rise, as it must rise slowly to be so light.
 Grandma Lee would be happy to share it.

 Blue Ribbon Recipe